Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Eating snails requires special implements - this is not one you can fudge.
 I have not found a workaround to having a snail dish, tongs and a slim fork.
 You'll get the hang of it after 2-3 snails!

 While many people in France love eating snails, some quietly admit they don't have much taste and that the entire point of a plate of escargots is...
 BUTTER.

-Just break off a piece of bread from your French baguette, and wipe that garlicky parsley butter off your plate.
+Just break off a piece of bread from your French baguette, and mop that garlicky parsley butter off your plate.

-It's a gesture that with any other dish would attract reproachful looks from the prim and proper table manner police, but etiquette is quickly forgotten when it comes to escargots.
+It's a gesture that with any other dish would attract reproachful looks from the prim and proper table manners police, but etiquette is quickly forgotten when it comes to escargots.

 This, by the way, is the Burgundy snails recipe – there are others.
-You can also find a French snails dish in cream with various herbs (sauge is my favourite for this particular experiment), au gratin, as part of a sauce or in plenty of other ways, including soups or salads.
+You can also find a French snails dish in cream with various herbs (sage is my favourite for this particular experiment), au gratin, as part of a sauce or in plenty of other ways, including sprinkled in soups or salads.

 If you ever order escargots in a restaurant, they are usually served by the dozen or the half-dozen (a few try to ride the fence and offer 9), and are often served in their shell.